PIYALI-RE-IIT/Process-Simulator/experiment/procedure.md

 4. Apply 50 percent proportional band by rotating the 'proportional band' knob by clicking on the plus sign on it and apply integral time to 2 by rotating the 'Integral action' knob by clicking on the plus sign on it.

-5. Now click on 'Output' button to observe the output signal for that perticular integral time.Channel-1 will show the input,Channel-2 will show the output and 'Dual' shows the both.Check output by setting integral time to 5,10,25 in same way.
+5. Now click on 'Output' button to observe the output signal for that perticular proportional band.Channel-1 will show the input,Channel-2 will show the output and 'Dual' shows the both.In the plot below zoom in the overshoot part of the curve by selecting that part.
+Enter the peak value and steady state value in respective input boxes.Click on'Calculate' button.Observe the Steady state Error,Percentage Overshoot.

+6. Check output by setting integral time to 5,10,25 in same way.

 <b style="color:blue">P-I-D Control</b>